2014 Idaho elections: Governor

-He was challenged in the Republican primary by State Senator Russ Fulcher, defeating him 51% to 44%.
+He was challenged in the Republican primary by State Senator Russ Fulcher.
+Otter defeated Fulcher 51% to 44%.
 Perennial candidate Walt Bayes and candidate for Idaho's 1st congressional district in 2000 and 2010 and candidate for Mayor of Boise in 2001 Harley Brown took 2% and 3%, respectively.

 A.J.
 Balukoff, a businessman and President of the Boise School District Board of Trustees comfortably defeated Terry Kerr, a former Republican candidate for local office, for the Democratic nomination.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Republican Lieutenant Governor Brad Little ran for re-election to a second term in office.
+Incumbent Republican lieutenant governor Brad Little ran for re-election to a second term in office.

 He was challenged in the Republican primary by Idaho County Commissioner Jim Chmelik.

-Former State Senator and candidate for Superintendent of Public Instruction in 2006 Bert Marley was unopposed for the Democratic nomination.
+Former state senator and candidate for Superintendent of Public Instruction in 2006 Bert Marley was unopposed for the Democratic nomination.

 David Hartigan ran for the Constitution Party.